jeroenbouwman/CASCADe/README.md

 ```

-Incase you already have an cascade environment, you can update the necessary
+In case you already have an cascade environment, you can update the necessary
 packages with the following command (also use this after updating
 <span style="color:#1F618D">CASCADe </span> itself):